mwtiger/mwtiger/README.md

 - 👋 Hi, I’m @mwtiger
 - 👀 I’m interested in Data Analyst.
-- 🌱 I’m currently learnig Python and R.
-- 💞️ I’m looking to collaborate on Data Analytics project.
+- 🌱 💞️ I’m looking to collaborate on Data Analytics project.
 - 📫 How to reach me mwguan@gmail.com

 <!---